ueeine/cyber-course-portfolio/unit-1-presecurity/linux-cli-basics.md

 /
 ```

-**Answer:** It jumped back to whatever directory I was in before (`/`) and printed the path.
-Handy for bouncing between two spots without typing the whole path again.
+**Answer:** It sent me back to the previous directory (`/`) and printed it.
+It's basically a shortcut for jumping between two directories without retyping the path.

-### Q7 — What additional information does -l give you over plain ls?
+## Q7 - What additional information does -l give you over plain ls?

 Command:
 ```